SAP-archive/btp-extend-workflow-cai-msteams/Part1-CloudIntegration/README.md

 ![Import iFlow](./images/cif_0050.png)

-1.6 Go to the  **"Artifacts"** tab where you can find five integration flows.
+1.6 Go to the  **"Artifacts"** tab where you can find five Integration Flows.
 One will be used for creating a leave request and the second iFlow is will be used for approving the leave request.
-The three other integration flows are required to read time types and balances from SAP SuccessFactors.
+The three other Integration Flows are required to read time types and balances from SAP SuccessFactors.

 ![CAI Create Leave Request](./images/cif_0060.png)